DukeMLM/LLM_ADM/README.md

-This repo uses GPT-3.5 to predict ADM spectra.
+This branch contains the baseline experiment for ADM spectrum prediction using machine learning.
 Currently, it is not structured as a standalone library.

 ---